brianmay/resume/docs/skills.rst

 Software Development
 --------------------
-I keep my Python skills up to date by annually attending the PyCon AU conference.
-I also am responsible for maintaining a number of Python packages – in Debian and as upstream.
+I keep my skills up to date by a combination of professional work, personal projects, and open source projects I contribute to.
+I also attend the PyCon AU conference annually.

-Designing computer programs that automate tasks that otherwise would have to be done manually.
-Use of modern revision control systems including svn, git, bzr, monotone, and mercurial.
-My recent experience is in Django, with Python 2/Python 3 for Linux based systems.
-I am also experienced with testing with Travis and Continuous integration (CI) using Gerrit and Jenkins.
+Designing computer programs and websites that automate tasks that otherwise would have to be done manually.
+Use of modern revision control systems including SVN, BZR, Monotone, Mercurial, and especially Git.
+My recent experience is in Django and Django Rest Framework, with Python 2/Python 3 for Linux based systems.
+On the front end, I am also experienced with JavaScript (including ES6), TypeScript, and frameworks such as Angular2 and Vue.

+I am also experienced with testing with Travis and Continuous Integration (CI) using Gerrit and Jenkins.
+My current project involves Continuous Deployment (CD) of docker based images using a 3rd party service called shippable on Amazon ECS.
 I have learned about using Zuul with Gerrit and Jenkins.
-Since leaving my previous job, I have continued to develop these skills, and have learnt about packages such as Django-Rest-Framework.

-Through my work in designing a photo database software, I am also becoming experienced in JavaScript, and various add ons, such as Typescript, Angular2, and Vue.
+I have open source repositories on GitHub.
+Including SPUD - a photo database using Django Rest Framework and Angular2 technologies, Karaage - a management system for Super Computer clusters, and TLDAP - an Object Relation Mapping (ORM) Python library to talk to LDAP servers with different schemas.

+I have also given talks at Conferences such as PyCon AU and local user group meetings on my software.

 Languages: Python 2, Python 3, C, C++, Ada, Perl, Java, JavaScript, Typescript, and Bash.